French boat to rescue injured Indian sailor from yacht

 “It’s going to be a very difficult situation onboard,” Gaden told reporters.
 “The yacht is severely damaged with gear hanging over the side.”

 “We do know he’s got a very severely injured back and we believe that he’s very restricted in his ability to maneuver.
-We also know he’s having difficulty keeping fluids down,” Gaden.
+We also know he’s having difficulty keeping fluids down,” Gaden said.

-Conditions were reasonably good for the area with a southwesterly wind blowing at up 46 kph (29 mph) and a 3-meter (10-foot) swell, Gaden said.
+Conditions were reasonably good for the area, with a southwesterly wind blowing at up to 46 kph (29 mph) and a 3-meter (10-foot) swell, Gaden said.

-“It’s one of the most remote areas on the planet almost equidistant from any of the search and rescue facilities,” Gaden said.
+“It’s one of the most remote areas on the planet, almost equidistant from any of the search and rescue facilities,” he said.

 “At the moment, our indications are that it is upright and floating high in the water, however at any moment a wave could push one of the damaged masts into the vessel and compromise its integrity,” he added.